 A photograph should always represent an artist’s unique vision, but it should also be honest.
-In today’s electronic world, artists have unprecedented control in image development.
+Today, artists have unprecedented control in image development.
 Wielding this power to create photographic illustrations that appear as photographs is misleading.
 We must not forget that with power comes responsibility.
-As such, I use a “pure process” approach, which emphasizes previsualization in the capture process, and organic tonal mapping in the development process.
+As such, I use a “pure process” approach, which emphasizes previsualization in the capture process, and organic tonal mapping during development.
 At every step, I focus on the natural flow of energy that exists between myself and the environment, and not on manipulation.
+To do this:

 - I manually focus and manually expose most of my photographs.

 - I never use filters to change the appearance of a scene.

-- All of my photographs are minimally processed for exposure only.
+- All of my photographs are minimally developed for exposure only.

 - I never add or delete scene content from an image.

 - I make my negatives available for public viewing at select exhibits.

-No photograph is fully realized as art until it is printed, especially in our modern digital era.
-Furthermore, I feel that a print truly represents an artist’s vision only when it is made by the artist.
+Paradoxically, printing is as essential in our modern digital society as it ever has been.
+I believe that a print truly represents an artist’s vision only when it is made by the artist.
 Therefore, I personally create every print in my studio.
-I only print directly from film or developed digital negatives that are unconverted.
-Each photograph is limited to a small number of prints and each is uniquely signed and framed by my own hands.
+Each photograph is limited to a small number of prints and each is framed by my own hands.